-We had cash, cash equivalents and marketable securities of \$84.6 million and \$100.0 million at March 31, 2014 and December 31, 2013, respectively, consisting primarily of funds in cash and money market accounts.
+We had cash, cash equivalents and marketable securities of \$70.5 million and \$100.0 million at June 30, 2014 and December 31, 2013, respectively, consisting primarily of funds in cash, money market accounts and U.S. Treasury obligations.
 The primary objective of our investment activities is to preserve principal and liquidity while maximizing income without significantly increasing risk.
 We do not enter into investments for trading or speculative purposes.
-Due to the short-term nature of our investment portfolio, we do not believe an immediate 10% increase or decrease in interest rates would have a material effect on the fair market value of our portfolio, and accordingly we do not expect our operating results or cash flows to be materially affected by a sudden change in market interest rates.